West Nile Virus

 Dead Bird Reporting

 Homeowners should report dead birds to Bay County Mosquito Control at (989) 894-4555.
-Please report all birds, but species other than crows, blue jays, and ravens can be disposed of in the regular trash or buried.
+Species other than crows, blue jays, and ravens can be disposed of in the regular trash or buried.
 When handling birds, avoid bare-handed contact.
 Instead, turn a plastic shopping bag inside-out and scoop up the bird with the bag.
 Place the bagged carcass in an outdoor garbage can for disposal.
 We will not pick up live birds.
+Bay County Mosquito Control will test crows, blue jays, and ravens in our lab using a VectorTest kit.
+The results will be forwarded to the Michigan Department of Health and Human Services and posted on the Emerging Diseases website www.michigan.gov/emergingdiseases.

-2011 West Nile Virus Bird Testing Results
+2022 West Nile Virus Bird Testing Results (By Zip Code)

 Township or City